hanjustin/Backend-Concepts-Study-Notes/README.md

 * GraphQL schema file `*.graphqls` contains all information about what a client can potentially do with a GraphQL API.
 * A single endpoint can be used to receive requests with GraphQL queries.
 * As clients can request exact data wanted, could be used to avoid REST API's over-fetching & under-fetching problems.

+## Kafka
+* Like a post office between a sender and receiver(s).
+Allows real-time data streaming and processing.
+* Often used as a message broker, allowing different software systems to communicate by sending (producing) and receiving (consuming) messages.
+* Can be used as a pub-sub and queue based messaging system.

+### Fundamentals
+#### Concepts
+##### Partition leader
+Every partition has exactly one partition leader which handles all the read/write requests of that partition.
+Every partition replica resides on a different broker.
+Every partition follower is reading messages from the partition leader (acts like a kind of consumer) and does not serve any consumers of that partition (only the partition leader serves read/writes).
+When a partition leader shuts down for any reason (e.g a broker shuts down), one of it's in-sync partition followers becomes the new leader.

+##### Consumer group
+Consumers within a group share responsibility for processing messages.
+One consumer can get many partitions, but no two consumers within a group will be subscribed to the same partition to prevent the two consumers receiving the same message.

+##### Cluster coordinator - Zookeeper or KRaft
+Centralized service for managing metadata and coordination of distributed systems.
+Used to keep track of active brokers.
+Each Kafka partition has a leader broker and ZooKeeper facilates the election of the leader.
+Newer Kafka uses KRaft.

+##### Schema registry
+Data schema is needed for data serialization and deserialization.
+When the schema is expected to change, you must update the registry which resides in a cluster for consumers and producers to find out what schema a given message follows.

+##### Data retention period
+Other message queue programs delete messages after consumption.
+Kafka has a configurable messages retention period.

+<h4 id="terminologies-kafka">Terminologies</h4>

+* **Producer:** Services that publish/write to messages to Kafka
+* **Consumer:** Susbscribe to read/process the messages sent to Kafka
+* **Broker:** A single Kafka server that stores messages and manages distributing messages to cosumers.
+* **Cluster:** A group of interconnected brokers that work together to manage the data streams entering and leaving a Kafka system.
+* **Message:** Records the fact something happened.
+Also called "record" or "event".
+Read or write is done in the form of messages.
+It has a format of key/value pair & header data (meta data of topics & partitions).
+* **Topic:** Categorization used to group messagess.
+Based on the requirements, define topics like schema for databases.
+Producers send to a topic, while consumers subscribe to topics.
+* **Partitions:** For more throughput, topics are broken into several partitions, which is how a single topic can span across multiple brokers.
+Similar to RDBMS sharding for scaling.
+* **Offset:** A unique integer identifier assigned to each message within a specific partition, representing its position within that partition's log, and is used to track the progress of consumers.
+* **Connectors:** Used to connect to external systems such as databases, key-value stores, search indexes, and file systems to move data in/from Kafka.

 ---